 City on South Platte charts ‘road ahead’

-EVANS — Infrastructure improvements are top of mind these days in Evans, the growing city just south of Greeley.
+EVANS — Infrastructure improvements are top of mind these days in Evans, the growing city just south of Greeley on the South Platte River.

 The city’s infrastructure campaign, “The Road Ahead,” was created to help residents track and understand the major improvement efforts throughout Evans through its own YouTube channel.
 It’s working to get citizens involved in “Evans TV” and use it as part of its “Business Blast” economic-development outreach.

-There’s a lot to keep track of, from expansion of its six-year-old wastewater treatment plant to a widening project along 37th Street that will extend into September and involves relocating some Atmos Energy gas lines.
-A delayed project to prevent flooding by constructing a stormwater drain under U.S. Highway 85 to the South Platte River is expected to be restarted in late summer, while a sewer line along Ashcroft Draw, upgrades to DaVinci Park and a waterline along State Farm Road are on the agenda.
+There’s a lot to keep track of, from expansion of its six-year-old wastewater treatment plant to a widening project along 37th Street that involved relocating some Atmos Energy gas lines.

-Besides the city’s capital improvements, Lincoln, Nebraska-based Allo Communications LLC in May was to begin installing a fiber-optic network to Evans, where it will offer fiber-to-the-premises internet, phone and video services.
+Besides the city’s capital improvements, Lincoln, Nebraska-based Allo Communications LLC installed a fiber-optic network to Evans to offer fiber-to-the-premises internet, phone and video services.

 Founded in 1867, Evans was Weld County’s first town, incorporated before Nathan Meeker helped establish Greeley.